polca/premise/docs/user_guide/inventories.rst

    database = ndb.materialize_inventory(restore_metadata=True)

-This duplicates the complete graph as Python dictionaries and can require several gigabytes for a full ecoinvent scenario.
-It is therefore an integration boundary, not the normal inspection API.
+This copies all activities and exchanges into Python dictionaries and can require several gigabytes for a full ecoinvent scenario.
+Use the store's query methods when you only need to inspect activities.

 Compact storage and checkpoints
 ---------------------------------

-``CompactInventoryStore`` is the production and certification-performance backend.
-It provides copy-on-write scenario forks, ordered indexes, and versioned Arrow IPC checkpoints with a lossless metadata sidecar.
-The dictionary-backed ``LegacyInventoryStore`` remains available as a compatibility and differential-testing oracle.
-Common exchange strings and numeric values use typed, batched Arrow columns; arbitrary fields are stored in one sidecar bundle per activity.
-Reopening preserves Python and NumPy numeric scalar types exactly.
+``CompactInventoryStore`` shares unchanged data between scenarios and copies data when it changes.
+It saves inventories in Arrow IPC files and keeps additional activity metadata in separate files.
+Reopening a saved inventory preserves its Python and NumPy numeric types. ``LegacyInventoryStore`` stores activities as dictionaries.
 The bundle contains: